bids-standard/bids-starter-kit/README.md

 ## Contributing

+There are many ways to get in touch with us!
+Please see our [Contact Page](https://github.com/INCF/BIDS-Starter-Kit/wiki/Contact)

-If you have any questions, suggestions, etc please [open an issue](https://github.com/INCF/bids-starter-kit/issues) or make your own addition to the wiki or do a pull request to the code.
+To post on this repository about any questions, suggestions, etc please [open an issue](https://github.com/INCF/bids-starter-kit/issues) or make your own addition to the wiki or do a pull request to the code.

 ## Acknowledgements
 ![incf](https://www.eudat.eu/sites/default/files/styles/medium/public/logo/INCF_0.png?itok=uRT54XCM)